JordanMartinez/purescript-jordans-reference/22-Projects/test/12-Table-of-Contents/01-Test-Thought-Process.md

 Our program's logic/behavior can be broken up into two parts:
 1. The "main" business logic via the `Domain.purs` files
-2. The "outsourced" logic that gets passed into the program via the `Env` type.
+2. The "outsourced" logic that gets passed into the program via the `ProductionEnv` type.
 Specifically, I mean
     - the function that parses a file for headers
     - the renderer functions